 Labs are typically happy to interact with other dogs.
-Spending time with their brothers and sisters as puppies teaches them that other dogs are friends.
-This is also the time they learn not to bite.
+Spending time with their brothers and sisters as puppies teaches them that other dogs are friends and also the time they learn not to bite.
 However, if a pup was removed from the litter before such play, it might have problems interacting with other dogs.

 Labrador Retrievers might want to secure their dominance if new pups are brought into the family.

-Labradors get along with most other breeds, but the most suitable breeds for company for a Lab include other lively, friendly dogs like Golden Retrievers, English Springer Spaniels, Boxers, Boston Terriers, and Beagles.
+Labradors get along with most other breeds, but the most suitable breeds to accompany a Lab include other lively, friendly dogs like Golden Retrievers, English Springer Spaniels, Boxers, Boston Terriers, and Beagles.

 How are Labrador Retrievers with Elder People?